coderaaron/mtv-vvv-site/README.md

 > `vagrant-local/www/[site-name]/public_html/wp-content/uploads`

 ## Instructions
 **NOTE**: This is super important.
-This does not currently work with VVV 2.0.0.
-You must be running the [`develop`](https://github.com/Varying-Vagrant-Vagrants/VVV/tree/develop) branch of VVV 2.
+This does not work with VVV 2.0.0.
+You must be running version 2.1.0 or higher.

 Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VVV](https://varyingvagrantvagrants.org/docs/en-US/installation/) first.
 Don't forget to install the relevant Vagrant plugins as indicated on the VVV installation page.